 But not only that.
 Honesty can really turn to your favour when you’re working in customer support.
 It creates authenticity and helps companies build a stronger relationship with their customers.
 And if it does that in every other medium your FAQs shouldn’t be any different.

 So go straight to the point, be honest about your product and give your customers the right expectations.

 There’s a bunch of words we tend to use when working behind the scenes that users travelling down our customer funnel won’t immediately guess.
 Technical terms, and words that have acquired new meanings to the whole team might seem obvious to you, but asking a struggling customer to try to crack your secret language is only going to add tension and stress.

 The only exception here being, of course, if you are communicating within a very strict circle: if all your users are developers, for example, or lawyers or doctors, then you can assume your technical language will be their technical language and speaking it might actually help you reach the customer quicker and be perceived more seriously.

 On that note, if you are going to speak your customers’ language, speak your customers’ language.
 And here, we don’t just mean speak in words they understand.
 We mean: 72% of internet users don’t speak English and you need to keep this in mind.

-If you use Zendesk Guide or Salesforce Knowledge to provide this first-stage support, you’ll be happy to know we provide seamless integration.
+If you use Zendesk Guide or Salesforce Knowledge to provide this first-stage support, you’ll be happy to know we provide FAQs and Knowledge Bases’ translations seamlessly integrated into those platforms.
 So you can use (y)our favourite AI + Human Translation API to streamline that process.

 6. Remember to go back to your FAQs